cmayron/Legal-Calculus/README.md

 It does not replace legal counsel.
 It is an educational and operational framework for thinking clearly, working systematically, and building a reviewable record.  ￼

-Governing Principle
+**Governing Principle**

 The record is the case.
 The record is the remedy.

-Many legal losses occur not only because the underlying issue is weak, but because the matter is poorly structured, poorly preserved, poorly sequenced, or difficult to review.
+**Many legal losses occur not only because the underlying issue is weak, but because the matter is poorly structured, poorly preserved, poorly sequenced, or difficult to review**

 LCES exists to reduce that failure mode.